Expanded Text Ads: What You Need To Know

 Make use of the full character limits.
 With the expanded ads you can better explain your product or service.

-As we’ve said before, take advantage of ad extensions.
+Take advantage of ad extensions.
 Ad extensions will improve your ad’s performance.
 This is a great time to turn those on if you aren’t using them today.

 If you have questions about expanded text ads let us know.
 We'd be more than happy to help!